blackbird71SR/Hello-World/README.md

 OCaml or Objective Caml, is a general purpose programming language with an emphasis on expressiveness and safety.

+- [x] **Oxygene**

+Oxygene (formerly known as Chrome) is a programming language developed by RemObjects Software for Microsoft's Common Language Infrastructure, the Java Platform and Cocoa.
+Oxygene is Object Pascal-based, but also has influences from C#, Eiffel, Java, F# and other languages.

 - [x] **Pascal**

 - [x] **Perl**